XP & Ranking

 Cost and risk

-- Higher cost per round usually means more XP on a win (and more Bucks spent on a loss).
-You choose how much to risk per game within your Bucks budget.
+- Higher cost per round usually means more XP on a win (and more Chips spent on a loss).
+You choose how much to risk per game within your Chips budget.

-- Strategy: balance "many low-cost plays" vs "fewer high-cost plays" to maximize XP before you run out of Bucks or time.
+- Strategy: balance "many low-cost plays" vs "fewer high-cost plays" to maximize XP before you run out of Chips or time.

 Leaderboard rank